-In the theatre of sub-national democracy, decentralization reforms are being performed across the developing world with the creation of new elected local governments.
+In the theatre of sub-national democracy, decentralization reforms (transfer of powers from central government to lower levels in the political-administrative hierarchy of the state) have taken place across the developing world with the creation of new elected local governments.
 What is the nature of the resulting local 'democracies'?
 How would we evaluate whether such 'democracy' is democratic or not?
 How do we know if it is likely to be emancipatory or subordinating, or if it is to create citizens rather than maintain subjects?
 How would we know if democracy, even if real and emancipatory, is efficient or equitable?

 Democratic decentralization of natural resources is lauded as a means of achieving efficiency, equity and justice.
 What does theory have to say about how to achieve these outcomes?
 Why are these outcomes so often celebrated but rarely achieved?
 This course analyzes the two-way relation between natural-resource management and three dimensions of local democracy: representation, citizenship, and the public domain.
 The course investigates theoretical foundations of democracy, localism and decentralization, and analyzes the policy processes by which discourse is inscribed in law and project documents and then translated, at times, into practice.
-Through theoretical literature and natural resource case studies it explores local-democracy effects of environmental interventions and the environmental implications of local democracy to climate-related crises.
+Through theoretical literature and natural resource case studies it explores local-democracy effects of environmental interventions and the environmental implications of local democratic decision making.
+Toward the end of the course we will focus on the relation of democracy to climate-related crises.